nremey/dynamic-Cleaning-Schedule-in-Home-Assistant/Version3/Readme.md

 ## 1) Folder Deployment

-Unzip the folder ans Copy this folder content to HomeAssistant:
+Copy this folder remeys_taskboard with its content to HomeAssistant:
 - `/config/www/community/remeys_taskboard`

 Final URL: